Tinnitus Hearing Loss

 Tinnitus - ringing in ears

-Tinnitus isn’t a disease itself, but a symptom.
-As such, it can occur as the result of a number of conditions.
-These include hearing loss, noise exposure, head or neck trauma, high blood pressure, vascular disorders, heart conditions, ototoxic medications, benign tumors known as acoustic neuromas and impacted earwax.
-Sometimes the cause is never determined.
+Tinnitus symptoms can include fatigue, depression, anxiety, irritability, and memory/concentration problems, and may be linked to conditions such as hearing loss, noise exposure, head or neck trauma, high blood pressure, vascular disorders, heart conditions, ototoxic medications, benign tumors known as acoustic neuromas, and impacted earwax.
+Roughly 90% of all tinnitus patients also experience hearing loss.

 To learn more about our approach to treating tinnitus, schedule a consultation with The Hearing Solution today by calling (916) 646-2471 or click the button below to request an appointment with one of our Audiologists.